sakchii/turfzone/README.md

 The purpose of TurfZone is to provide a simple and efficient platform for sports enthusiasts to:

-Find available turfs
+Find available turfs,
-Reserve slots online
+Reserve slots online,
-Manage bookings easily
+Manage bookings easily,
-Improve sports facility accessibility
+Improve sports facility accessibility.